 Contra Costa County MEDS Coalition educates students and parents throughout the county about opioid and prescription drug misuse.
 Education is key to preventing drug misuse and overdoses.
 Contra Costa County MEDS Coalition talks to students and parents about monitoring prescription drug use after an injury, the risks of prescription and illicit drugs, encourages alternative stress and injury management techniques, and empowers them to make their own educated decisions about prescribed and illicit drugs.

-Register below to sign up and request our services to speak at your school, community meeting or event.
+Register below to sign up to request our services.

 Educate yourself and others about the opioid epidemic and prescription drug misuse using the resources listed below.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) is the agency within the U.S. Department of Health and Human Services that leads public health efforts to advance the behavioral health of the nation.
 SAMHSA’s mission is to reduce the impact of substance abuse and mental illness on America’s communities.